Operation Postmaster: Background

-In 1941 the British Admiralty started receiving reports that German submarines were using the rivers in Vichy French parts of Africa as a base for refuelling.
+In 1941 the Admiralty started receiving reports that German submarines were using the rivers in Vichy French parts of Africa as a base for refuelling.
 The unit selected to investigate the reports was the Small Scale Raiding Force (SSRF) also known as No. 62 Commando.
 The SSRF was formed in 1941, and consisted of a small group of 55 commando-trained personnel working with the Special Operations Executive (SOE).
-While being under operational control of Combined Operations Headquarters, No. 62 Commando itself was under the command of Major Gus March-Phillipps.
+While being under operational control of Combined Operations Headquarters, No. 62 Commando was under the command of Major Gus March-Phillipps.

 Maid Honor, a 65-ton Brixham yacht trawler, left Poole harbour on 9 August 1941, bound for West Africa.
 The five man crew were under the command of March-Phillipps.
 The remainder of the SSRF under the command of Captain Geoffrey Appleyard had departed earlier aboard a troop transport ship.
 On 20 September 1941 after six weeks under sail, Maid Honor arrived at Freetown, Sierra Leone.
 Freetown was the agreed rendezvous for both groups, Appleyard's party having arrived at the end of August.
 After Maid Honors arrival in Freetown the search for the German submarine bases started.
 Sailing into the many rivers and deltas in the area, they failed to locate any submarines or evidence of a submarine base.

 Gulf of Guinea.
 Fernando Po, now called Bioko, is the island nearest the mainland.

 SOE maintained a presence in West Africa, where it could observe Vichy French, Spanish and Portuguese territories with the intention of identifying and hindering any activities that threatened Britain's colonial possessions.
 While the commandos were searching for the German submarine bases, SOE agents had become aware of three vessels in the port of Santa Isabel on the Spanish island of Fernando Po 30 km off the coast of Africa near the border of Nigeria and Cameroon.

-The three ships were the Italian 8,500-ton merchant vessel Duchessa d'Aosta, the large German tug Likomba, and a diesel-powered barge Bibundi.
-Duchessa d'Aosta had a working radio which was considered a threat, with the potential to provide details of Allied naval movements.
+The ships were the Italian merchant vessel Duchessa d'Aosta, built in 1921, the large German tug Likomba and a diesel-powered barge Bibundi.
+Duchessa d'Aosta had a radio which was considered a threat, with the potential to provide details of Allied naval movements.
 Her declared cargo was 3 million pounds of wool, 316,610 pounds of hides and skins, 1.3 million pounds of tanning materials, 4 million pounds of copra, 544,660 pounds of crude asbestos fibre and over 1.1 million ingots of electrolytic copper.
 The first page of the ship's cargo manifest was not presented to the port authorities and the ship's captain refused to provide them with any details, which led to speculation it was also carrying arms or ammunition.
 In his visits to the island, SOE agent Leonard Guise kept the ships under observation, and in August 1941 submitted a plan to seize Likomba and disable Duchessa d'Aosta.
 Approval for the military operation in a neutral port was given by the Admiralty on 20 November 1941.